IAEA-NDS/FENDL-Code/README.md

 using the scripts of this repository.
 For all the following, please define an environment variable `FENDL_VERSION` with the version number and `FENDL_OLD_VERSION` with the previous version.
-This environment variables are used to display the proper version numbers on the website.
+These environment variables are used to display the proper version numbers on the website.

 #### Creating html files showing differences in ENDF files